FuelLabs/fuels-ts/.changeset/quick-numbers-shop.md

 "@fuel-ts/account": patch
 ---

-feat: status flags for the transaction request
+feat: added the state to the transaction request